 With the way Tarantino handled WWII in Inglorious Basterds—Hitler gunned down by a machine gun, and a Jewish woman whose family was killed by Nazis trapping the Third Reich in a movie theater and burning them to death—and slave plantations in Django Unchained—a former slave-turned-bounty hunter taking down an entire plantation—we should have seen the altered ending of Once Upon a Time...In Hollywood coming.

-Yet when Tarantino starts playing with history once again, it still plays as a shock—from the moment Watson, Atkins, and Van Houten enter Rick's house, it still feels like they'll return to what they ended up doing in reality—it all feels inevitable.
+Yet when Tarantino starts playing with history once again, it still plays as a shock—from the moment Watson, Atkins, and Van Houten enter Rick's house, it inevitably feels like sooner or later, the story will course-correct its way back to reality.
 But Tarantino's revenge fantasy tendencies overrule the rest here, and about halfway through the scene we start realizing what's happening.
-Rick and Cliff are our proxies—they're Tarantino's way to alter reality; everyone knows = what happened.
-What he's interested in here is instead what could have happened.
+Rick and Cliff are our proxies—they're Tarantino's way to alter reality.
+Everyone knows what happened; what he's interested in is instead what could have happened.

 Rick spends the entire movie feeling left behind by the industry, but it's the fact that he's recognized by these murderous young people that anything ends up changing for the better at all.
-If Tarantino is saying anything about the idea of feeling less important with every passing day, the idea that past accomplishments aren't quickly forgotten is surely one that's constantly present, and plays a key role in the end of the film.
+If Tarantino is presenting the idea of feeling less important with every passing day, the idea that those past accomplishments aren't quickly forgotten is surely one that's also constantly present—and plays a vital role in the end of the film.
 When it's all said and done, Jay Sebring is the one who recognizes, and talks to, Rick, not the other way around.
 They've known him all along—he wasn't as forgotten, or as washed up, as he had so thought.

 What about Sharon Tate?

 Then there's the Sharon Tate of it all.
-The movie makes sure to present her, as, almost the human personification of the goodness and innocence of the late '60s.
-Margot Robbie doesn't have a ton of dialogue, and maybe some will criticize that decision from Tarantino, but Robbie plays the part so strongly just with body language and facial expressions that we see everything she represents.
+The movie makes sure to present her as almost the human personification of the goodness and innocence of the late '60s.
+Margot Robbie doesn't have a ton of dialogue, and maybe some will criticize that decision from Tarantino.
+But Robbie plays the part so strongly, even just with body language and facial expressions, that everything she represents is crystal clear.
 There's a lot of evil out there—we see that with Watson, and the rest of the family.
 But in keeping focus on Tate, we see the innocence, the talent, and the sheer love for the medium of film that existed too.